raphael-proust/OGL-SRD5/pages/04.races/default.md

 **_Alignment._** Elves love freedom, variety, and self- expression, so they lean strongly toward the gentler aspects of chaos.
 They value and protect others’ freedom as well as their own, and they are more often good than not.
 The drow are an exception; their exile has made them vicious and dangerous.
 Drow are more often evil than not.

-**_Size._** Elves range from under 5 to over 6 feet tall and have slender builds.
+**_Size._** Elves range from under 150cm to over 180cm tall and have slender builds.
 Your size is Medium.

-**_Speed._** Your base walking speed is 30 feet.
+**_Speed._** Your base walking speed is 9m.

 **_Darkvision._** Accustomed to twilit forests and the night sky, you have superior vision in dark and dim conditions.
-You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+You can see in dim light within 18m of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.

 **_Keen Senses._** You have proficiency in the Perception skill.